 Finally, after seven minutes, Hamed somersaulted into the ring and knocked out Kelley in the fourth.
 It's unlikely that anyone who saw it will ever forget it.
 Some boxing heads still call it one of the most underrated fights of all time.

 I suppose I was too young to really keep abreast of his career, to know how he'd performed in the majority of the fights and what weight he should've been doing it at, but that didn't matter.
-He loomed in nevertheless from the peripheries of my cultural consciousness, a strange travelling showman, usually tarted up like a Shepherd's Bush Market Tyson, who'd turn up occasionally in the things that were on before bedtime: Grandstand, TFI Friday, Top Of The Pops.
-I might not have been able to pick up the weaknesses in his jab defence, but he became an abstract hero of mine all the same, as well as a constant in my young life.
+He loomed in nevertheless from the peripheries of my cultural consciousness, a strange traveling showman, usually tarted up like a Shepherd's Bush Market Tyson, who'd turn up occasionally in the things that were on before bedtime: Grandstand, TFI Friday, Top of the Pops.
+I might not have been able to pick up the weaknesses in his jab defense, but he became an abstract hero of mine all the same, as well as a constant in my young life.